graphcommerce-org/graphcommerce/.changeset/tough-apples-leave.md

 "@graphcommerce/magento-customer": patch
 ---

-chore: Ensure correct width for CircularProgress and fix misalignment in rotate animation
+Ensure correct width for CircularProgress and fix misalignment in rotate animation